moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 Controller Switching and Namespaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All controller names get prefixed by the namespace of their ``ros_control`` node.
+All controller names get prefixed by the namespace of their `ROS Control <http://wiki.ros.org/ros_control>`_ node.
 For this reason, controller names should not contain slashes.

-For a particular ``ros_control`` node, MoveIt can decide which controllers to start or stop.
+For a particular `ROS Control <http://wiki.ros.org/ros_control>`_ node, MoveIt can decide which controllers to start or stop.
 MoveIt will take care of stopping controllers based on their *claimed joint resources* if a to-be-started controller needs any of those resources.

 Fake Controller Manager
 -----------------------